-Score explanation: The new Planetary Health Module I - "Extreme Weather Hazards" contains one slide discussing the increase in cardiovascular related deaths tied to climate change.
-The new lecture "Planetary Health and Health Equity" includes one slide discussing the impact of climate change on increasing heat including cardiovascular effects.
-There is a planned new Planetary Health Module VI - "Climate Change and Heat Impacts" which will be delivered later this year; this module discusses the cardiovascular impacts of increasing heat.
+Score explanation: The new Planetary Health Module "Climate Change and Heat Impacts discusses the cardiovascular impacts of increasing heat, including heat stroke and heat exhaustion as well as the diagnosis and treatment of these conditions.
+The Planetary Health Module "Extreme Weather Hazards" contains one slide discussing the increase in cardiovascular related deaths tied to climate change.
+The lecture "Planetary Health and Health Equity" includes one slide discussing the impact of climate change on increasing heat including cardiovascular effects.

-7. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
+1.7.
+Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?

-This topic was explored in depth by the core curriculum.

-This topic was briefly covered in the core curriculum.
+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum.

-This topic was covered in elective coursework.

-This topic was not covered.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.

-Score explanation: The new Planetary Health Module V - "Climate Change and Mental Health" speaks in depth about how environmental disasters resulting from climate change impact the mental health of a population.
+Score explanation: The Planetary Health Module "Climate Change and Mental Health" speaks in depth about how environmental disasters resulting from climate change impact the mental health of a population.
 It also emphasizes the inequitable burden of climate-related mental health disorders.
 In the second-year lecture "History Gathering in the Adolescent Patient", Dr. Jennifer Troiano included a slide discussing the many stressors impacting adolescent mental health including "distressing issues such as climate change", and another slide featured Xiuhtezcat Roske Martinez, a youth environmental activist.
 This lecture is particularly important as it was a part of our "Art and Practice of Medicine" class, which is mandatory, rather than optional as the majority of pre-clerkship lectures are.
+This is unchanged from last year.

-8. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
-3 This topic was explored in depth by the core curriculum.
+1.8.
+Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?